naturalis/cl-provision/staging/README.md

                                                                        +------------+

 ```
-- Unfortunately there is still a bug we need to fix.
+- Unfortunately there is still a bug (which is fixed in cl 3.6.2) we need to fix.
 Go into the local topology_converter repo and edit the /templates/Vagrantfile.j2 file to fix it:
 ```bash
 After the line:
 echo "### Resetting ZTP to work next boot..."